Flatout007/dunlap_reginald_solution00/ReadMe.md

 Algorithim:

-- Dealer is a class that is used to shuffle the deck/array of cards.
+- Dealer is a class that is used to shuffle the deck of cards via ```this.deck.shuffle()```. each player gets a single card per iteration until n*n cards are dealt.

 - After the array is shuffled initailly, the dealer deals all cards, shuffling again if ```deck.length-1``` cards are delt.